nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Substrings will be matched e.g. `HW` will match `HWs`
 > * Tasks matching at least one keyword will be returned (i.e. `OR` search).
     e.g. `HW` will match `do HW`
+> * For exact match, name/deadline/tag should be inside a quote

 Examples: